Osprey Nest Cam 2018: Season Six

 “But, lest you think that the owls are nest thieves, there is one aspect of the Great Horned Owl’s biology that makes it likely that the owl did not “steal” the nest or displace another occupant.
 Great Horned Owls generally begin nesting very early in the year, often in the middle of winter.
 At that time, most of the species which build the nests are many months from beginning to nest.
 So, Great Horned Owls are almost always either using an abandoned nest from prior years or an old nest from the previous season.
 In the latter case, if the rightful owner comes back and finds an owl in its place, the nest builder can go off and easily build another nest in a nearby tree.
 I suspect that is what happened in this case, that the owl began to nest early, before the Osprey had returned, and that’s why the Osprey nest turned into a Great Horned Owl nest.
 We’ll have to wait until next year to see if the Osprey comes back or whether the owl renews its ‘lease.’”

-Have questions or comments about the osprey?
-Place them in the comments section below and we’ll get back to you as fast as we can.
+If you have questions or comments about the osprey or the owl, Place them in the comments section below and we’ll get back to you as fast as we can.

 This project is a partnership of the Nature Conservancy and the City of Orange Beach to raise awareness of natural habitats along the Gulf of Mexico.